Wembley Stadium: Music

+In November 2024, the nu-metal band Linkin Park announced that they would be performing at Wembley on their world tour on 28 June 2025 with tickets sold out.

+Girl group Blackpink also performed at Wembley as the final stop of the European leg of their Deadline World Tour on 15 and 16 August 2025.

 Transport connections

 The stadium is described as a "public transport destination" for which parking is available on a very limited basis.
 To alleviate the impact of vehicular traffic on the local residents and businesses, Brent Council have introduced a number of measures in relation to on street parking and to access restrictions of roads that surround the stadium.

 The "Wembley Stadium Protective Parking Scheme" sets a boundary in which parking on street is restricted to only those that hold an event day parking permit.
 Road closures are in force from 10:00 am on the event day until midnight and apply to Fulton Road, Engineers Way and South Way.

 Rail and Underground

 The stadium is connected to two London Underground stations: Wembley Park Station (on the Metropolitan and Jubilee lines) via Olympic Way, and Wembley Central (Bakerloo line) via the White Horse Bridge.
 Rail links are provided at Wembley Central (London Overground, Southern and London Northwestern Railway services) and Wembley Stadium railway station (Chiltern Railways services).